-Of all the labels placed on me throughout my 20 years as a consumer in the psychiatric industry, psychiatric survivor feels the truest.
+Of all the labels placed on me throughout my 20 years in the psychiatric industry, psychiatric survivor feels the truest.
 At 21, I was labeled Bipolar and have been recovering from that diagnosis, and the treatment that came along with it, ever since.
 Encountering the forces we levy against emotional distress in our society up close, despite the trauma I suffered because of it, did eventually afford me something wonderful.
 It offered me the wisdom and compassion to know to ask myself this question when someone I love is in pain: Can I allow this suffering?

 When I find I cannot hold someone’s suffering—when I feel that I cannot “allow” it—I become forceful and solution focused.
 If only they did this, I think.
 Or, this helped me, it should help them.
 I try desperately to eliminate their pain.
 In my experience, it is never helpful.
 In fact, it’s mostly harmful.